 I love my online community, but letting it jump in the way of living in the present with my family and friends is not okay.
 They should be priority over social media.

 So I am going to change!
-I am challenge myself to a smartphone detox!
+I am challenging myself to a smartphone detox!

 If this strikes a cord with you, I hope you will join me!